We've independently reviewed this article to make sure it's as accurate as we can make it.

 What causes a furnace to short cycle?
 There can be a number of causes, but the most common is a bad flame sensor.
 A bad flame sensor is unable to detect heat from the furnace.
 As a result, it will continually shut the gas and furnace off soon after lighting, before the rest of your home can receive adequate warm airflow.

 Dirty vents and filters can block the flow of returning air to your furnace, causing it to short cycle and shut down, as well.
-If your furnace’s heat grates produce hot air, this can also indicate dirty vents or filters.
-If you suspect your furnace is short cycling, check to make sure your heat grates are open and free of obstructions.
+If your furnace’s heat vents produce hot air, this can also indicate dirty vents or filters.
+If you suspect your furnace is short cycling, check to make sure your heat vents are open and free of obstructions.

 Is Furnace Short Cycling Dangerous?